header 1

 6. Elect or remove the Auditor if the members so approve.

-7. Elect to remove any erring Trustees of the Association.
+7. Elect or remove any erring Trustees of the Association.

-6. The National Executive Committee shall meet as and when necessary.
+6. The National Executive Committee shall meet whenever the need arises.

 1. The quorum of the Annual General Meeting/Convention shall be Twenty Five (25) members which must include the National President or the Vice Presidents, the National General Secretary and Presidents of a minimum of 3 Chapters.